NITIN-KRISHNAN/session3-NITIN-KRISHNAN/README.md

 ## hex

 Convert an integer number to a lowercase hexadecimal string prefixed with “0x”.
 If x is not a Python int object, it has to define an \__index__() method that returns an integer.
-Some examples: > > > hex(255) '0xff' hex(-42) '-0x2a'

-##round
+## round

 Return number rounded to ndigits precision after the decimal point.
 If ndigits is omitted or is None, it returns the nearest integer to its input.

-###Round half to even (Banker's Rounding)
+### Round half to even (Banker's Rounding)

 A tie-breaking rule without positive/negative bias and without bias toward/away from zero is round half to even.

-###Round half away from zero
+### Round half away from zero

-The other tie-breaking method commonly taught and used is the round half away from zero (or round half towards infinity), namely: If the fraction of x is exactly 0.5, then y = x + 0.5 if x is positive, and y = x − 0.5 if x is negative.
+The other tie-breaking method commonly taught and used is the round half away from zero (or round half towards infinity), namely: If the fraction of x is exactly 0.5, then y = x + 0.5 if x is positive, and y = x - 0.5 if x is negative.